Training & Employment

 Our training team is comprised exclusively of psychologists at the doctoral level, all of whom come directly from positions at the psychology training consortium at Brown University Medical School.
 We have extensive training experience with psychology and psychiatry fellows, interns, and externs through these settings.
 Perhaps most importantly, training has been an integral part of our professional identities since graduate school.
 We share a commitment to providing a values-based and individualized training experience to trainees rotating through our program.

 The IOP was designed exclusively following evidence-based care, and nested within third-wave behavior therapies.
 Acceptance and Commitment Therapy is the foundational approach to treatment in the program, with other modalities (e.g., Dialectical Behavior Therapy, Cognitive Behavior Therapy, Exposure and Response Prevention, Prolonged Exposure) utilized as appropriate based on individual patients’ needs.
-Externs applying for this position should have a solid grounding in cognitive behavioral treatment and behavior therapy generally.
+The expectation is that externs applying for this position have a solid grounding in cognitive behavioral treatment and behavior therapy generally.
 It is not necessary nor exclusionary to have prior experience with ACT or ACT principles.

 Population Served